-Interest in this problem (what is now known as hepatitis C) was renewed almost 70 years ago when there was a high incidence of chronic hepatitis after blood transfusions or use of blood products.
+Interest in this problem (now known as hepatitis C) was renewed almost 70 years ago when there was a high incidence of chronic hepatitis after blood transfusions or use of blood products.
 At that time it was impossible to know who of the donors carried the disease.
-In 1960, Alter[24] started his search for the “source” of post transfusion hepatitis having previously worked with Blumberg B with whom he had observed a “precipitin line … that stained intensely red” in a reaction between blood from a patient with hemophilia and blood from an Australian aborigine which they called initially the “Australia antigen”.
+In 1960, Alter[24] started his search for the “source” of post-transfusion hepatitis having previously worked with Blumberg B with whom he had observed a “precipitin line … that stained intensely red” in a reaction between blood from a patient with hemophilia and blood from an Australian aborigine which they called initially the “Australia antigen”.
 That was later identified as the surface protein of the HBV (HBsAg).
 Blumberg continued his research on the Australia antigen to establish the link with HBV for which he won the Nobel prize in Medicine in 1976[11].
 In his studies, Alter[19] found that even if hepatitis B contaminated blood was excluded from use most post-transfusional hepatitis remained.
 He tested the blood supplies for the presence of suspected known viruses and followed up patients who developed hepatitis after receiving a blood transfusion and found that an incredible high number of cases could not be explained.
 Alter[19] and other researchers suspected there was another infectious agent.
-In 1978, Alter[24] demonstrated that plasma from those patients with post transfusion hepatitis could infect chimpanzees who developed clinical and laboratory signs of hepatitis suggesting that the cause of that liver inflammation was infectious.
+In 1978, Alter[24] demonstrated that plasma from those patients with post-transfusion hepatitis could infect chimpanzees who developed clinical and laboratory signs of hepatitis suggesting that the cause of that liver inflammation was infectious.
 Further studies by Alter[24] showed that the causative agent had characteristics of a virus.
 The next goal was the search for the virus which took lots of effort and time i.e., years!
 Nevertheless Alter[19] had learnt from Blumberg to work with tenacity and perseverance to carry on with his work.
 Robert Purcell and Steve Feinstone at the NIH[19] and Alfred Prince in New York noted that most cases of post-transfusion hepatitis were HBsAg negative and hepatitis A virus negative[11].
 At that time they started calling it non-A non-B hepatitis (NANBH)[11].
 Another important step was the observation that infectivity titers in chimps studied by Purcell were almost identical to the genomic titers in a patient with severe acute NANBH studied by Alter[19].
 Alter[19] worked with the assumption that genetic material would be present in pools of DNA sequences isolated from those animals infected with hepatitis, and on the other hand that serum from humans with this form of hepatitis would have specific antibodies against that virus that would bind to some proteins or viral particles and could then be used to identify those samples with the virus.
 Together with Purcell he attempted every serological approach known at the time to identify the virus without success.